marianogappa/chart/README.md

 - Requires Go version >= 1.11 with module support for building and testing.

-- Requres [Goreleaser](https://goreleaser.com) for building and publishing releases.
+- Requires [Goreleaser](https://goreleaser.com) for building and publishing releases.

 - See [Makefile](./Makefile) for build and test commands.